libriscv/libriscv/README.md

 ### Binary translation

 The binary translation feature (accessible by enabling the `RISCV_BINARY_TRANSLATION` CMake option) can greatly improve performance in some cases, but requires compiling the program on the first run.
 The RISC-V binary is scanned for code blocks that are safe to translate, and then a C compiler is invoked on the generated code.
 This step takes a long time.
 The resulting code is then dynamically loaded and ready to use.
-The feature is still a work in progress.
+The feature is stable, but still undergoing work.

 Instead of JIT, the emulator supports translating binaries to native code using any local C compiler.
 You can control compilation by passing CC and CFLAGS environment variables to the program that runs the emulator.
 You can show the compiler arguments using VERBOSE=1.
 Example: `CFLAGS=-O2 VERBOSE=1 ./myemulator`.
 You may use `KEEPCODE=1` to preserve the generated code output from the translator for inspection. `NO_TRANSLATE=1` can be used to disable binary translation in order to compare output or performance.

-The binary translation has best performance when combined with the experimental CMake option `RISCV_FLAT_RW_ARENA`, which makes everything after the read-only ELF segments always writable as an optimization, effectively turning it into a writable arena (up to the given memory limit).
-This option can be found by enabling the `RISCV_EXPERIMENTAL` CMake option.
-Further, I have occasionally seen the tailcall dispatch running faster than threaded dispatch, enabled with the `RISCV_TAILCALL_DISPATCH` CMake option.

 An experimental libtcc mode can be unlocked by enabling `RISCV_EXPERIMENTAL`, called `RISCV_LIBTCC`.
 When enabled, libriscv will invoke libtcc on code generated for each execute segment.
 It is usually faster than bytecode simulation, but not always.

-## Experimental features
+## Experimental and special features

 ### Read-write arena

-The experimental read-write arena simplifies memory operations immediately outside of the loaded ELF, leaving the heap unprotectable.
-If page protections are still needed, allocate pages outside of the arena and apply protections to them.
+The read-write arena simplifies memory operations immediately outside of the loaded ELF, leaving the heap unprotectable.
+If page protections are needed, allocate pages outside of the arena memory area and apply protections to them.

 ### Multiprocessing